Five exercises that will guarantee you have the strength to adventure all weekend, well into your eighties.

 -3×8 single-leg deadlift

-The response was overwhelmingly positive, and a handful of experts liked or shared the post (Facebook has since removed Makoa Combatives Group – they really need a better way to police copyrighted videos, who knew?).
+The response was overwhelmingly positive to The Minimalist’s Strength Workout, and a handful of experts liked or shared the post (Facebook has since removed Makoa Combatives Group – they really need a better way to police copyrighted videos, who knew?).
 I wanted to learn more about why they agreed, so I reached out to some of the best in the business for details.